Neutral pion reconstruction using machine learning in the MINERvA experiment at $\langle E_\nu \rangle \sim 6$ GeV: Semantic segmentation of energy deposition within

 Figure \ref{fig:row_norm4} shows the confusion matrix obtained by training over one million simulated Monte Carlo (MC) events and validating over fifty thousand simulated events.
 The validation set is independent of the training sample but comes from the same \minerva MC dataset.
 A confusion matrix represents the correlation between reconstructed and true values.
 The labels classified correctly according to the simulation are represented by the diagonal value, whereas miss-assignments are represented by the off-diagonal cells.
 Figure \ref{fig:row_norm4} represents the row-normalized matrix, which can be interpreted as the fraction of events reconstructed under a label (row value) that matches the one that truly originated the event.
 The values along the row-normalized matrix diagonal are above 70, which indicates the goodness of the network's ability to predict the data.

 We applied semantic segmentation to the X-view only.
-We made this decision based on the dominance of the X-view in the baseline reconstruction and to make the impact of the application of semantic segmentation to the neutral pion reconstruction more transparent.
+We made this decision based on numerous factors, including the dominance of the X-view in the baseline reconstruction, the transparency of the impact of the application of the semantic segmentation to the neutral pion reconstruction and the requirement of a regular geometry for the use of a FCN for semantic segmentation.
 In the reconstruction of the neutral pion the X-view is reconstructed first and the sampling of the X-view is twice that of the other views, increasing the importance of the X-view for the reconstruction.
 Details about an alternative where we apply semantic segmentation in all three views is provided in Appendix \ref{sec:alternativesegmentations}.
+The neutral pion reconstruction would need to be modified to include application to the U and V views, complicating the comparison and evaluation.

 Figure \ref{fig:ArachneDisplay_ML} shows the comparison between true MC events and their corresponding predictions from the MLA.
 The left panel of the Fig. \ref{fig:ArachneDisplay_ML} is a visualization of MC events using a web-based event viewer called Arachne \cite{Tagg:2011wk}.
 The right panel of the Fig. \ref{fig:ArachneDisplay_ML} is the corresponding predicted hits of the event.
 The colors of the pixel signify the different labels where 0, 1, 2 and 3 represent label null, EM-like, neutron and non-EM-like, respectively.